Skip to main content

 Suppose a third party infringes the rights outlined in Articles 8 to 10.
 In that case, the Company shall take measures to eliminate such infringement at its responsibility and expense, and the Artist shall cooperate with the Company’s measures to eradicate such infringement.

-However, if a third party interferes with the performance of the Company's rights or infringes the Company's rights through illegal acts, the Company and the Artist will suffer economic damages besides defamation.
+However, if a third party interferes with the performance of the Company’s rights or infringes the Company’s rights through illegal acts, the Company and the Artist will suffer economic damages, in addition to defamation.
 The Company shall take legal action on behalf of the Artist to recover the infringed rights or damages caused at this time.
 The basis for this is the delegation and representation of rights between the Artist and the Company, and a contract such as SFEC is the legal origin.

 * Standard contract analysis continues in the series.